To say that Christendom was in dire straits would be an understatement.

 Desperate for survival, Pope Saint Pius V convinced as many Catholic rulers of the Mediterranean as possible to band together to stop the Ottomans, forming what they called the Holy League.

-It was originally formed to save a Venetian colony on Cyprus that was under Ottoman attack, but the colony fell before they arrived.
+The Holy League was initially formed to save a Venetian colony on Cyprus that was under Ottoman attack, but the colony fell before they arrived.

 The Ottoman commander captured the Venetian leader, had him flayed alive, and hung up his corpse along with the corpses of other Venetian leaders.
-So the Holy League sailed to meet the Ottoman navy at their naval station Lepanto in Greece instead.
+So the Holy League sailed to meet the Ottoman navy at their base in Lepanto, Greece, instead.

 The odds were against the Holy League: Despite the fact that many nations banded together in the Holy League, the Ottoman forces still had more boats and were practiced in fighting together, rather than being cobbled together just for the occasion.